Getting Materials from Other Libraries

 Where do I pick up and return books?

 How do I access articles that have arrived?
-There are two ways to access articles in ILLiad:

-First, you can click on the URL included in the e-mail notification you received, which will take you directly to your article.
+First, you can click on the URL included in the email notification you received, which will take you directly to your article.

-How long may I keep items?
+How long can I keep items?

-For ILLiad: Journal articles do not need to be returned; your download link will expire at the end of your loan period (usually 30 days).
-All other items must be returned by the date chosen by the lending library.
-Most books borrowed via ILLiad are due back in 3 weeks, although this varies by library.
-For Resource Sharing: Items borrowed via Resource Sharing have longer lending periods, usually 16 weeks.
-Check the slip that comes with your book for your due date, or log into Primo or ILLiad to view your requests and due dates.
+In ILLiad, the journal articles download link will expire at the end of your loan period (usually 30 days).
+All physical items must be returned by the date chosen by the lending library.
+Most books borrowed via ILLiad are due back in 3 weeks, although this varies by lending library.
+Check the paperwork that comes with your book for the due date, or log on to ILLiad to view delivered items and due dates.

 Can an item be recalled early, before the due date?